Pastoral Care, has, of course, changed due to the pandemic. Limited home visits are being made by our clergy.

 The prayer chain is a group of dedicated parishioners who honor confidential requests for prayers from/for individuals and families.
 The information is held in the strictest confidence.

 The Rev. Dr. Tom Culbertson is our Parish Visitor.
 He assists Pastor Joe+ in visiting those who are ill or long-term home bound for communion and spiritual conversation.
-Our Lay Eucharistic ministers (LEVs) bring Communion to those who are unable to be a part of the church community on a Sunday.
+Home visits are listed during the pandemic but phone calls and notes keep us in touch with parishioners.

 A Gift of Flowers

-St. James has two literature resources called tract racks filled with informative booklets about the Episcopal church, prayer, personal issues such as alcoholism, divorce, etc. One rack is located on the steps leading to the parish office, the other in the front porch of the church.
+St. James has literature resources called a tract rack filled with informative booklets about the Episcopal church, prayer, personal issues such as alcoholism, divorce, etc. It ishe front porch of the church.
 The brochures, including Forward Day by Day are free and we welcome suggestions for additional topics.